Summer (Wharton novel): Coming-of-age

 The most notable theme in Summer is Charity's coming-of-age.
-In a very classic style, Charity grows from an immature woman who does not understand her world or realities into an adult who can make complex and difficult decisions.
+In a style often found in novels, Charity grows from an immature woman who does not understand her world or realities into an adult who can make complex and difficult decisions.
 Charity's journey with her forbidden lover Lucius Harney helps her to grow and understand herself sexually.
-When Charity and Harney meet for the fourth of July the explosive imagery reflects the initial excitement, joy, and sense of control Charity receives from her relationship.
+When Charity and Harney meet for the fourth of July the imagery reflects the initial excitement, joy, and sense of control Charity receives from her relationship.
 Charity is able to explore herself and "The romance of this seemingly mismatched couple ‘breaks, or stretches, many conventions of romantic love stories and in the process creates a new picture."
 Though their relationship is short-lived Charity does not regret it, she is able to come to terms with her situation and keep her pregnancy.
-Her decision to marry Mr. Royall can also demonstrate her growth as though it is not ideal that a young woman in her position would not have had many other options.
-Though it may seem as if Charity is giving in to a worse situation, it actually demonstrates her maturity because she is willing to make personal sacrifices for herself and her child.
+Her decision to marry Mr. Royall can also demonstrate her growth, however a young woman in her position would not have had many other options.
+It can demonstrate Charity's maturity because she is willing to make personal sacrifices for herself and her child.